zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** BulkSetMyMetadata([BulkSetMyMetadataRequest](#bulksetmymetadatarequest))
 [BulkSetMyMetadataResponse](#bulksetmymetadataresponse)

-Set a list of user meta data to the authorized user
+Set a list of user metadata to the authorized user